RequirementEngineering/ch-re-CesarCanoReyna/SRS/SRS.md

    * 1.2 Each update must be an improvement of your predecessor.
    * 1.3 The administrator's account will be in charge of verifying the existence of the coordinates sent by the users.

+2.
+   * 2.1 The developer will need to login for the validation of the coordinates.
+   * 2.2 To edit an existing stop you need permission from the vivebus managers, however, to generate a new one simply you can verify that the received information is correct.

+3.
+   * 3.1 If the user has any other operating system different from Android, they can not use the application.
+   * 3.2 The user with Android must ensure that they have the operating system 4.4.4 or higher.

+4.
+   * 4.1 In order for the user to access the new version of the application, it must be downloaded from the Play store.
+   * 4.2 The application can only be updated from Play store, if it is downloaded or updated from another site, it will be breaking the rules of its use.

+5.
+   * 5.1 For the application to be more fluid, it was decided to load the map in the application and thus minimize the loading time.
+   * 5.2 In order for the application to find the user's location faster, the use of mobile data or a Wi-Fi network is recommended.

+6.
+   * 6.1 In order to make the application easier to visualize, we chose colors that are easy to see and that do not exert much cognitive load.
+   * 6.2 The controls of the application are intuitive and easy to handle, so users should not have problems with them.
+   * 6.3 To make it clear to the user that the use of the GPS inside the application is crucial, a message is displayed in case of choosing a station and it does not have the GPS on.

 Return to the [table of contents](#Table-of-contents).
 ## Appendices
 ### Elicitation process